What is the Dampstick®?

 Using anhydrous calcium chloride as the desiccant, Dampstick® is designed to work in relatively open environments as opposed to silica gel and activated clay which must be contained within a controlled atmosphere such as a hermetically-sealed barrier foil bag.

 Dampstick is often used in Shipping or Storage containers to protect items throughout transport or storage, similar to a container desiccant.
 Choose Dampstick® as your go-to packaging solutions provider.

 UK REACH DUIN NO. UK-20-3664339417-80000

 How Does The Dampstick Work?

-The Dampstick® begins to work as soon as you unwrap it from its high-barrier, protective sleeve.
+The Dampstick® begins to work as a desiccant as soon as you unwrap it from its high-barrier, protective sleeve.
 Once you have unwrapped the Dampstick®, hang it up in a strategic position.
 At first, you may not notice anything different.
 This is because the crystals need to absorb the moisture before depositing the liquid in the bottom sump section of the pole.

 The amount of moisture the pole is coping with will determine how long it will take for you to notice some liquid collecting in the bottom of the sump.
 The Dampstick® can hold in excess of 2 litres of water, so make sure that it is hung somewhere that can take that weight.